 Clubs and parks are open.

 Day-care centres continue to operate as normal.
 It has been recommended in Turku that parents wear a mask when bringing their child to day care and when picking them up.
 Day-care centre hallways often have little room, making it impossible to maintain safety distances.
 Considering the current coronavirus situation, the City of Turku Education Division recommends that parents should use a mask when they bring their child to day care and pick them up.

 Are the schools and institutes open, is there contact teaching?

 Lower and upper comprehensive schools: open, in contact teaching.
 For more information check Wilma.

 Upper secondary schools: open, in contact teaching.
 For more information check Wilma.

 Turku Vocational Institute: open, in contact teaching.
 For more information check Wilma.

 Face masks in comperehensive schools, vocational institute and secondary schools (high schools)

 The City of Turku Education Division will extend the recommendation to wear a mask to cover all pupils in grades 4 and up in City of Turku schools.
-The recommendation comes into force from 27.1.2021 onwards.
 For students in contact teaching the masks will provided for free.

 Will the children have a meal service?